-Drawing data from 64 sources, the 2020 Release includes six years of data from 2013 to 2019.
+Drawing data from 64 sources, the 2021 Release includes seven years of data from 2013 to 2020.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-Health security levels in 2019 significantly exceeded the national average in one domain: Countermeasure Management.
+Health security levels in 2020 significantly exceeded the national average in 2 domains: Health Care Delivery, and Countermeasure Management.

-Health security levels in 2019 were significantly below the national average in 5 domains: Health Security Surveillance, Community Planning & Engagement, Incident & Information Management, Healthcare Delivery, and Environmental & Occupational Health.
+Health security levels in 2020 were significantly below the national average in 4 domains: Health Security Surveillance, Community Planning & Engagement Coordination, Incident & Information Management, and Environmental & Occupational Health.

 The state’s highest health security level in 2020 occurred in the domain of Incident & Information Management with a value of 8.4.

 The state’s lowest health security level in 2020 occurred in Community Planning & Engagement Coordination with a value of 4.8.